tldr-pages/tldr/pages/linux/x11vnc.md

 # x11vnc

 > A VNC server that will enable VNC on an existing display.
+> By default, once a client disconnects the server will terminate.

 - Launch a VNC server that allows multiple clients to connect: